BJClarke/troubleshoot/ts_createapps.md

 You are prompted to choose a different plan to avoid this error.
 {: tsResolve}

-## Failure getting the code when creating a project
+## Failure getting the code when creating an application
 {: #code}

-You might see the following error if you use the {{site.data.keyword.dev_cli_short}} to create a project:
+You might see the following error if you use the {{site.data.keyword.dev_cli_short}} CLI to create an application:

 ```
 FAILED
-Project created, but could not get code
+Application created, but could not get code
 https://console.ng.bluemix.net/developer/projects/b22165f3-cbc6-4f73-876f-e33cbec199d4/code
 ```
 {: codeblock}